-- 1. Coordinate operational plan, routes, and miles-in-trail restrictions (MIT) implemented by severe weather with the appropriate ATCSCC areas. - 2.
-Ensure that specialists are informed of all reroutes being implemented to eliminate duplicate or conflicting efforts. - 3.
-Monitor reroutes to determine need for revision, extension, or cancellation. - 4.
+- 1. Assist severe weather NTMO in developing the operational reroute plan. - 2.
+Provide direction to severe weather specialists when delegated that authority by the NTMO.
+Unless a playbook or other reroute has been agreed to on the planning telcon, task the problem, not the solution.
+If extenuating circumstances exist and a specific reroute must be tasked, make the specialist aware of those circumstances. - 3.
+Coordinate operational plan, routes, and miles-in-trail restrictions (MIT) implemented by severe weather with the appropriate ATCSCC areas. - 4.
+Ensure that specialists are informed of all reroutes being implemented to eliminate duplicate or conflicting efforts. - 5.
+Monitor reroutes to determine need for revision, extension, or cancellation. - 6.
 Monitor hotlines to the extent possible.